jgoguen/jgoguen.github.io/content/posts/openbsd-home-gateway-att.md

 pass in on $if_lan inet proto udp from port bootpc to port bootps pass out on $if_lan inet proto udp from port bootps to port bootpc

+# Allow LAN outbound to the public Internet
+pass in on $if_lan from any to !<martians> modulate state

 # Allow SSH in from LAN for later configuration and maintenance.
 pass in on $if_lan proto tcp from ($if_lan:network) to ($if_lan) port 22 modulate state
 ```